xOx-Liy-Codez-XD-oXo/nowhere/README.md

 "nowhere to go w/ jane remover" by juno is licensed under creative commons BY-NC-SA 3.0 and a shortened version is included in this repo. i dont know what the album art is licensed under so i replaced it

 ## compiling
-you need devkitpro, devkitppc, devkit-wii? and libvorbisidec. just run make in the project directory.
+you need devkit-wii and libvorbisidec. just run make in the project directory.